riccardoaran/docs/modelling/steps/step_1.md

     - **Mining Device Management**: Needs to execute the commands from the core domain (turn on/off) and maybe report miner status.
 It doesn't *decide* when to turn on/off.
     - **Heat Management**: Mentioned as a benefit, but the *automation* focus is on energy surplus, not primarily heat demand (though it could be a factor later).
 Let's keep it as supporting for now.
     - **Mining Performance Tracking**: Important for the user, but the core *automation* doesn't strictly depend on real-time profitability calculations (though it could influence user *goals*).
 Let's make it supporting.
-    - **Home Energy Monitoring**: Needs to provide data (estimate consumptions, times) of the home energy loads (washing machine, dishwasher, boiler) to the core domain.
+    - **Home Energy Monitoring**: Needs to provide data (estimate consumptions, times) of the home energy loads (Washing machine, Dishwasher, Boiler, EV Charger) to the core domain.
 It can be a **core subdomain** (thanks to [this post](https://vladikk.com/2018/01/26/revisiting-the-basics-of-ddd/)), but let's keep it as supporting for now.
 - ⚫ **Generic:** These are common problems solved elsewhere, not specific to this domain.
     - **User Configuration**: Standard user accounts, settings, etc.
     - **External Data Integration** (e.g., Weather/Solar Forecast): Getting data from external services.